konraddroeske/algo-practice-python/algorithms_mooc/week_3/quick_sort_analysis.md

 ### Preliminaries

 - Fix input array A of length n.
-- Big Omega = all possible random pivotes that QuickSort can choose
+- Big Omega = all possible random pivots that QuickSort can choose
 - Key random variable, for s in Big Omega:
     - C(s) = # of comparisons between two input elements made by QuickSort,
       given random choices of s